What is ad testing?

 Advertising is often one of the primary tactics in a marketer’s plan.
 The planning, production, marketing communications, and media costs can all add up.
 Particularly if you want your campaign to reach far and wide.
 Ad testing is how you make sure ad spend is worth it.

-As you look to maximize the ROI of your adverts, ad testing can help make sure your advertisement resonates with your target audience, leading to a better conversion rate and helping to cement your brand and boost the positive associations that come with it.
+As you look to maximise the ROI of your adverts, ad testing can help make sure your advertisement resonates with your target audience, leading to a better conversion rate and helping to cement your brand and boost the positive associations that come with it.

 How do you test advertising effectiveness?